nathancoleman/fall2014/project1/README.md

-## Group Members
+## Group Info
+- Group #: 15
+- Members:
     - Nathan Coleman (ndc0002)
     - Lucas Saltz (las0029)

 ## Notes
 - Runs only on UNIX systems

 ## Instructions
 ### Compile
-This project includes a Makefile
+This project includes a Makefile and requires g++ for compilation
 #### All
 - From this directory, run ```make```
 - To force rebuild of all targets, run ```make -B``` or ```make --always-make```